CAN YOU PASS THE QATAR QUIZ?

 12. True or False: The Taliban has an office in Qatar.

 -True.
 Since 2010, Qatar has helped organize meetings between Western officials and representatives of the Taliban.
-In fact, the Taliban opened an office in Doha in June 2013. http://www.bbc.co.uk/news/world-asia-23274081
+In fact, the Taliban opened an office in Doha in June 2013.
+(At this “de-facto embassy for the Taliban,” US diplomats meet with Taliban officials.) http://www.bbc.co.uk/news/world-asia-23274081

 13. What are Qatar’s motives for its dynamic role in regional affairs in recent years?